All Products

 Step 4: Check whether EventBridge can trigger the Knative Service to consume events

-Before you perform the following steps, you need to install ossutil.
+Before you perform the following steps, you must install ossutil.

 1. Run the following command to upload a file to OSS.